 - India’s highest point is Mt.
 Kangchenjunga.
 At 28,169 feet tall, it is the third-tallest mountain in the world–not far behind its Himalayan neighbor Mt.
 Everest in nearby Nepal.

-- India’s 10 largest cities all boast a population of nearly 3 million people, led by Mumbai (nearly 12.7 million) and the capital city of Delhi (nearly 11 million).
+- India’s 10 largest cities all boast a population of nearly 3 million people, led by the capital city of Dehli (nearly 33 million) and Mumbai (nearly 22 million).

 Rules and Requirements for Homeschooling in India

 While not yet a mainstream form of education in India, homeschooling is gathering momentum as an education option, especially in the larger metropolitan areas of Bangalore, Mumbai, and Pune.
 Homeschoolers in India are not required to register with any authorities as homeschooling is not yet regulated by the government.